phlo/libmc/docs/source/automata.rst

 Traces
 ======

-The :func:`~libmc.LTS.trace` method offers a way to find all paths from one state to another:
+The :func:`~libmc.LTS.trace` method offers a way to find all paths (list of transitions) from one state to another:

 .. literalinclude:: ../../examples/trace.py
   :lines: 17-18